Tuberculosis (TB) is one of the world's deadliest diseases.

 AFB Susceptibility Testing

 Susceptibility testing will be performed for all initial M. tuberculosis complex isolates and rapidly growing mycobacteria.
-When Acid-Fast Bacillus (AFB) Identification with Reflex to Susceptibility (ARUP Test Code: 0060997) is ordered, susceptibility testing is performed on all primary isolates of M. tuberculosis complex and clinically significant non-TB mycobacteria, regardless of the source.
+When Acid-Fast Bacillus (AFB) Identification with Reflex to Susceptibility (ARUP test code 0060997) is ordered, susceptibility testing is performed on all primary isolates of M. tuberculosis complex and clinically significant non-TB mycobacteria, regardless of the source.
 Susceptibility testing is performed automatically when the following organisms are detected:

-M. tuberculosis complex, M. kansasii, M. avium-intracellulare, M. abscessus, M. chelonae, M. immunogenum, M. fortuitum
+M. tuberculosis complex, M. kansasii, M. avium-intracellulare, M. abscessus, M. chelonae, M. immunogenum, M. fortuitum complex, and M. mucogenicum

 Unless ARUP receives a specific request, susceptibility testing will not be performed on isolates received within 90 days of a previous specimen, even if the isolates are from different sources.